-The baggage allowance on domestic flights is 15kg, or 20kg if the domestic flight is part of an international journey.
+The baggage allowance on domestic flights varies according to the airline and the category of ticket you've purchased and can be scrutinized carefully at check-in.
+It's usually 20kg if the domestic flight is part of an international journey.

-Cycling is not popular among Greeks – but it's gaining kudos with tourists.
-You'll need strong leg muscles to tackle the mountains; or just stick to some of the flatter coastal routes.
+Cycling is not popular among Greeks – but it's gaining popularity, plus kudos with tourists.
+You'll need strong leg muscles to tackle the mountains; or you can stick to some of the flatter coastal routes.
 Bike lanes are rare to nonexistent; helmets are not compulsory.
+The main dangers are the cars on the roads – locals and tourists alike.
 The island of Kos is about the most bicycle-friendly place in Greece, as is anywhere flat, such as the plains of Thessaly or Thrace.

 - You can hire bicycles in most tourist places, but they are not as widely available as cars and motorcycles.
 Prices range from €10 to €15 per day, depending on the type and age of the bike.

 Greece has an extensive network of ferries – the only means of reaching many of the islands.
-Schedules are often subject to delays due to poor weather and industrial action, and prices fluctuate regularly.
-In summer, ferries run regular service between all but the most out-of-the-way destinations; however, services seriously slow down in winter (and in some cases stop completely).
+Schedules are often subject to delays due to poor weather (note: this is a safety precaution) plus the occasional industrial action, and prices fluctuate regularly.
+Timetables are not announced until just prior to the season due to competition for route licences.
+In summer, ferries run regular services between all but the most out-of-the-way destinations; however, services seriously slow down in winter (and in some cases stop completely).

 Domestic Ferry Operators

 Ferry companies have local offices on many of the islands.
 The big companies compete for routes annually (and seem to merge and demerge regularly), so the following may have changed by the time you read this.